QuimRobres/modul2-project-games/README.md

 Log in: allows the user to acces the page if it's registered.

-Log out: allows the user to logout the session.
+Log out: allows the user to log out the session.

 Edit profile: allows user to change information (email, password).
 Also create a wishlist.

-Own games: a list of the games that the user owes.
+Own games: a list of the games that the user owns.

 Pick game function: pick a random game of the list.

-Create wishlist: list's owner can edit It.
+Create wishlist: list owner can edit it.
 Other users only read it.

-Comments (optional): add comments and note to different games.
+Comments (optional): add comments and rating to different games.